bluebird75/luaunit/doc/index.rst

     ok     7        TestDiv.testDivZero
     # Ran 7 tests in 0.007 seconds, 7 successes, 0 failures

+Output formats may also be controlled by the following environment variables:
+* LUAUNIT_OUTPUT: output format to use
+* LUAUNIT_JUNIT_FNAME: for junit output format, name of the xml file

 For a more detailed overview of all formats and their verbosity see the section `Output formats`_ .